 FF - Naming New and Existing Facilities

-The Board believes that the naming of a school facility is a matter of importance that deserves thoughtful attention.
+The Board believes that the naming and renaming of a school facility is a matter of importance that deserves thoughtful attention.

 The Board considers facilities to include, but not be limited to, buildings, athletic fields, stadiums, gymnasiums, libraries, and multi-purpose rooms.
 In selecting a name, the Board may consider individuals, geographical locations, general features of the area in which the school or facility is located and other names that are deemed appropriate by the Board.
-If the facility is named for an individual, that individual must have made an outstanding contribution to the community, region, state or nation.
+If the facility is named for an individual, that individual must have made an outstanding contribution to the community, region, state or nation, which the Board and a Hall of Fame and Excellence Committee feels goes above and beyond induction.

-While the Board is responsible for the naming and renaming of all school facilities, the Board directs the Superintendent to establish a committee composed of administrators, parents, community members, employees, a Board member and, when applicable, students to suggest names.
+While the Board is responsible for the naming and renaming of all school facilities, the Board directs the Superintendent to work with the Hall of Fame and Excellence Committee to review suggestions for the naming of a facility.
 Although the Board will consider all recommendations, final authority rests with the Board.

 The following guidelines apply to the naming of school facilities: